selmiss/MuMo/README.md

 After downloading the ZIP compressed dataset, extract it to obtain the `dataset` folder.
 If both pretraining and fine-tuning datasets are downloaded, merge them into a single `dataset` folder.

-Place the extracted and merged `dataset` folder in an appropriate location on your system and remember its path.
-Then, update the `DATA_DIR` variable in the bash scripts you need to run within this repository to point to the dataset folder's path.
+Place the extracted and merged `dataset` folder in an appropriate location on your system and update the `DATA_DIR` variable in `init_env.sh` to point to the directory containing the dataset folder (see **Environment Setup** section above).

-Similarly, update the `BASE_DIR` variable to the path where you have placed the `MuMo` repository (including the `MuMo` folder itself).

-Ensure that **neither `DATA_DIR` nor `BASE_DIR` includes a trailing slash in the end**.
-It is recommended to use VS Code's search-and-replace feature for quick modifications, search and replace `DATA_DIR` and `BASE_DIR`.

 If you want to process your own data, please use `mol3d_processor.py` to do it, there is an example in it.

 ---

 ## **4. Model Checkpoints**